SCARS REMIND US WHERE WE'VE BEEN;;

-"Auntie, no," Matthew pulls at her hand.
+"Auntie, no." Matthew tugs at her hand.
 "You're supposed to be scared of him!"

 "Can Spencer come trick or treating with us tonight?"
 Sam asks, and looks up at her with a pout.

 Leighton smiles and brushes Sam's hair from his face.
-"You'd have to ask your Uncle Spence," she says, and all eyes in the room turn to Reid.
+"You'd have to ask your Uncle Spence," she says, before all eyes in the room turn to Reid.